sysdea-libs/polyglot/README.md

 - [x] Ordinal pluralisation
 - [x] Range pluralisation
 - [x] Compile from standalone files as well as embedded strings
+- [ ] Interpreted option for updating translations at runtime.
 - [ ] Lint plural/ordinal/range to check cases covered.
 - [ ] Lint select cases somehow (maybe by comparing to a canonical language?).
 - [x] Accept strings for plural/ordinal/range.